-Danny Ainge Leaves Door Open For More Moves After Kyrie Irving Trade
+Danny Ainge Won’t Rule Out More Celtics Moves After Kyrie Irving Trade

 What those moves could be is unknown, but Boston still has a stockpile of draft picks and young talent that they can throw at a team to try and acquire another star, should Ainge feel the need.

 The Celtics only will return four of the 15 players that were on the 2016-17 team that lost the Cavs in the Eastern Conference finals in five games.

-And it would appear that loss made Ainge realize changes were necessary.
+It appears that loss made Ainge realize changes were necessary.

 Thumbnail photo via Winslow Townson/USA TODAY Sports Images